 Bagel Flavors Ranked From Worst To Best

-Bagels are one of those food items that can get people really riled up.
+Bagels are one of those food items that can spark debates and get people really riled up.
 For those who aren't invested in the drama, it may seem odd to argue about things like cream cheese schmears or the exact kind of lox that should go on top, much less mysterious concepts like "chewiness" and baking soda baths.
 Those people, quite probably, have never had a good bagel.

-If you've bitten into the deliciousness that is a perfectly cooked bagel, whether it's at a fast casual joint, a proper New York deli counter, or anything in between, then you understand.
+If you've bitten into the deliciousness that is a perfectly cooked bagel — whether it's at a fast casual joint, a proper New York deli counter, or anything in between — then you understand.
 A really good bagel is a thing of pure joy.
 This also means that a subpar bagel is enough to send someone into a sour mood for a long time.

 All of this rigmarole ultimately means that flavor matters.
 But how's a bagel fiend to pick the best one?
 Here are some of the most common bagel flavors in many shops, ranked from worst to best.